 Trying to find the truth about how the Affordable Care Act affects older adults?
-This short, animated video explains the problems with the current health care system, the changes that are happening now, and the big changes coming in 2014.
+This short, animated video will answer your questions.

 Health care costs can be a major concern for older people but there are several programs that provide health care coverage to older adults.
 While these programs can be complex, it is important to understand all your options for health care coverage before making critical decisions.

 Before Age 65

 If you are concerned about health insurance options for someone under age 65 without employer-provided health insurance, here are a few possibilities: